 The first phase of the project, funded by the Bill & Melinda Gates Foundation, sought to understand the processes through which these tools are implemented and adopted by end users.
-The primary goals of the project were to (1) describe and document the implementation process; (2) analyze changed end-user practice over time; and (3) validate CCRC’s emergent Technology Adoption Framework that was developed to assess institutions’ readiness to adopt new technology.
+The primary goals of the project were to describe and document the implementation process, analyze changes in end-user practice over time, and validate a CCRC framework developed to assess institutions’ readiness to adopt new technology.

 In a second phase of the project, the Bill & Melinda Gates Foundation invested in a new cohort of colleges and universities engaged in technology-mediated advising reform.
-CCRC is conducting a multifaceted research study examining the impact of iPASS on student outcomes.
-This study will build on our previous research by further examining iPASS-related reforms and providing more definitive evidence of iPASS’s potential efficacy in improving college persistence and completion.
-The researchers will collect and analyze detailed KPI (key performance indicator) and implementation data for more than two dozen colleges.
-CCRC will also collect in-depth qualitative data on a subset of colleges to inform the field about implementation practices, challenges, and lessons.
+CCRC conducted a multifaceted research study examining the impact of iPASS on student outcomes.
+This study built on our previous research by further examining iPASS-related reforms and investigating iPASS’s efficacy in improving college persistence and completion.
+The researchers collected and analyzed detailed KPI (key performance indicator) and implementation data for more than two dozen colleges.
+CCRC also collected in-depth qualitative data on a subset of colleges to inform the field about implementation practices, challenges, and lessons.

-In addition, three colleges in the cohort will receive more intensive assistance to build out high-quality iPASS programs and participate in more rigorous research to determine the causal impact of the intervention.
-CCRC, in partnership with MDRC, will conduct randomized controlled trials at these institutions to provide more rigorous evidence of the effects of iPASS on student success than has been available so far.
+In addition, three colleges in the cohort received more intensive assistance to build out high-quality iPASS programs and participate in more rigorous research to determine the causal impact of the intervention.
+CCRC, in partnership with MDRC, conducted randomized controlled trials at these institutions to provide rigorous evidence on the effects of iPASS on student success.

-This project is funded by the Bill & Melinda Gates Foundation and The Leona M. and Harry B. Helmsley Charitable Trust.
+This project is funded by the Bill & Melinda Gates Foundation, The Leona M. and Harry B. Helmsley Charitable Trust, and NASPA.